vcvpaiva/AlgebraicCategories/files/index.html.md

 # Algebraic Categories

-The pages collected here (mostly) list information about categories of algebraic structures.
-The aim is to have a central place to check what properties are known about these structures.
+The pages collected here list information about concrete categories of algebraic structures (and some other related concrete categories).
+The aim is to have a central place to check what properties are known about these classes of algebraic structures.

 The main content concerns mostly first-order classes of structures and, more particularly, equationally defined classes of algebraic structures.